 If the salvage car you have purchased is older than ten years old, then the state of Nevada does have special rules about this.
 The 65% rule doesn’t exactly apply in the same way, and if damage is deemed minor enough, then the vehicle still may not receive a salvage title.

 Repairing a Salvage Car

-When you have purchased your salvage car through an online auction, you will need to make repairs to it so that it can be deemed safe for driving.
+When you have purchased your salvage car through dealer or public online auction, you will need to make repairs to it so that it can be deemed safe for driving.
 If you go through all of the proper steps, then the Nevada DMV will issue a repair/restore title, which means you can register and insure the car.

 - Your car must be five years old or newer.

 - When you first get the vehicle, you need to have a DMV inspection done before any repairs are made.
+Probably you should pay some fee to receive rebuilding license for your car or motorcycle.
 Remember that you cannot drive the car, so it will need to be towed.